railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_import_export.rst

 accounts packages.
 The export format is usually in the CSV format, but you can also connect directly to Microsoft Excel using Microsoft's COM mechanism.

-.. tip:: Access to the database
+.. tip:: Access to the Database

 	Developers can also use other techniques to automatically access the OpenERP database.
 The two most useful are: